 Another aspect of our research addresses the dispersal potential and, hence, rate of speciation in different invertebrate such as annelids, crustaceans, tunicates and insects.
 This will also to gain a better insight into the evolution of these species and how they will react to future challenges such as climate change or the biodiversity crisis.

-Fortunately, we were granted an RCN ArtsDatabanken project "Assessing biodiversity in the marine algae belt" and "Cirratulid polychaetes in Norwegian waters: A museum based approach to species diversity and distribution." to investigate the distribution of species occuring in different marine habitats of the marine algae belt (see to right of the habitats and groups) or about the annelid family Cirratulidae (see pictures below).
+Fortunately, we were granted two RCN ArtsDatabanken project "Assessing biodiversity in the marine algae belt" and "Cirratulid polychaetes in Norwegian waters: A museum based approach to species diversity and distribution." to investigate the distribution of species occuring in different marine habitats of the marine algae belt (see to right of the habitats and groups) or about the annelid family Cirratulidae (see pictures below).

 This is why we urgently need to conduct a field inventory and collect species of these taxa in Norway (from the Skagerrak up to 70°N, see below to the right).
 The project includes also colleagues from Sweden and Germany.
 With morphological and molecular methods, we will determine the species and learn more about their distribution (including reports from history and now) and their association with Norwegian nature types.
 Therefore, we also want to revise the existing museum collections in Norway.
 Through the planned project, we will contribute to basic biosystematics and species distribution research in general, and more specifically and importantly to red lists or other nature conservation management actions (e.g. updated information on distributions of invasive and native species including cryptic ones and their preferred habitats).

-In other ongoing projects I am involved as Co-PI on different insects and polychaetes as well as polychaetes occuring at methane seeps.
-For the latter see species below.
+In other ongoing projects, I am involved as Co-PI on different insects and polychaetes.

 Other ongoing and previous projects as Co-PI:

 Arne Nygren (University of Gothenburg)

 Maria Capa (University of the Baleares)